xinyi329/Moviepedia/README.md

 to

-* remove the reviews that have no score made on the movie.
+* remove the reviews that have no score made on the movie
-* remove the stop words that is meaningless to the final sentimental analysis by caching the stop words file into the mapreduce job.
+* remove the stop words that is meaningless to the final sentimental analysis by caching the stop words file into the MapReduce job
-* remove non-English words, user links and other characters in the reviews.
+* remove non-English words, user links and other characters in the reviews
-* add up the scores of the same word in the same movie with word counted.
+* add up the scores of the same word in the same movie with word counted

 The command to launch the job is
 ```